high101bro/PoSh-EasyWin/README.md

 |:-----------------------------:|:-----------------------------:|
 |  Suports VariosLookup Tables  |  Sysinternals Tools Provided  |

 If the Resource folder is present, it adds additional functionality.
 Such as the ability to select ports/protocols or Event IDs from a GUI rather than memorizing them all or looking them up externally.
-It also allows you to now push various Sysinternals tools to remote hosts and pull back data for analysis (procmon & autoruns); moreover, you can install sysmon to selected endpoints with XML configurations.
+It also allows you to now push various Sysinternals tools to remote hosts and pull back data for analysis (procmon data); moreover, you can install sysmon to selected endpoints with XML configurations.
 Other items of interest in the Resource folder is the PoSh-EasyWin Icon; the Checklist, Processes, adn About tabs, and tags.

 ***
 ***